'Reagan' movie loved by audiences in theaters, now moving to digital download * WorldNetDaily * by Bob Unruh

 Movie officials said, “Oliver Stone’s W. Moviegoers gave the film an ‘A’ CinemaScore” and they pointed out the gap between critics’ ideas and the audience was “the greatest gap between critics and fans in the history of Hollywood theatrical films.”

-Dennis Quaid stars as the 40th U.S. president, delivering a representation of the spirit of the American dream.
+Dennis Quaid stars as the 40th U.S. president, delivering a compelling representation of the spirit of the American dream.

 “From his small-town roots to the glitter of Hollywood where he meets actress Jane Wyman (Mena Suvari) and Warner Brothers’ studio president Jack Warner (Kevin Dillon), Reagan’s incredible story culminates in obtaining the presidency with the support of his loving wife Nancy (Penelope Ann Miller),” its promoters explained.